wzao1515/w6113.github.io/exreviews_25.md

 ## Comments

+Wu's Summary:

-BlinkDB uses query workloads to precompute stratefied samples: queries over large groups use small strata, and rarer groups use larger strata.
+* BlinkDB uses query workloads to precompute stratefied samples for groups defined by columns the workload will query.
+The samples are chunked so queries read what they need.

+Notice

+* The reliance on the workload is offset by considerable evidence that it is a safe assumption
+* k

 ## Reviews